srimuvva/GoSampleWebServer/README.txt

 ##########INSTRUCTIONS to RUN the gowebserver within the HOST########
 #######MAKESURE you have the connectivity repos..##########

-# Go to you rhome and create workingdir named "GoWebSrv"
+# Go to you home dir
 cd /home/smuvva/
 # Checkout git
 git clone https://github.com/srimuvva/GoSampleWebServer.git